aeheathc/CommandShops/README.md

 Changelog
 -------------------

+**3.5.2**
+- Change Register support to connect to the separate Register plugin instead of it being embedded

 **3.5.1**
 - Moved to bukkit standard config file method; consolidated and categorized options.
 Now was the time to do it, before many people switch to this plugin.
 - Enforce legit item stack limits